mpasture/peppol-sml-client/README.md

 Both classes offer the possibility to set an optional custom `SSLSocketFactory` as well as a custom optional `HostnameVerifier`.
 The implementation of this is in the base class `AbstractSMLClientCaller`.

+This project is used by the following projects:
+  * [peppol-smp-server-library](https://github.com/phax/peppol-smp-server-library/) - the SMP server library with the shared code use in all SMP server implementations.
+  * [peppol-smp-server](https://github.com/phax/peppol-smp-server/) - the SMP server with a database backend
+  * [peppol-smp-server-lightweight](https://github.com/phax/peppol-smp-server-lightweight/) - the SMP server with a file-based backend

 This project is licensed under EUPL 1.1 or MPL 1.1 - like CIPA e-Delivery.

 #Building from source